Peugeot 508 review - MPG, CO2 and running costs

 Plug-in hybrid tech makes the 508 more relevant to company car users, but watch out for potentially high insurance costs.

-Despite its sleek looks, the Peugeot 508 shouldn’t cost an arm and a leg to run, offering reasonable economy and CO2 levels for competitive Benefit-in-Kind (BiK) company car tax ratings.
+Despite its sleek looks, the Peugeot 508 shouldn’t cost an arm and a leg to run, offering reasonable economy and CO2 levels.

-Choosing the more powerful 2.0-litre diesel in the 508 does affect economy, with the BlueHDi 160 returning 45.2-51.1mpg and the more powerful BlueHDi 180 posting official figures of 45.0 and 50.6mpg.
-That’s slightly less economical than the 2.0 TDI Volkswagen Passat, but more economical than the similarly powerful Vauxhall Insignia Gran Sport.
-CO2 emissions for these models start at between 118 and 124g/km respectively.
+Choosing the more powerful 2.0-litre diesel in the 508 does affect economy, with the BlueHDi 160 returning 52.9mpg and the more powerful BlueHDi 180 posting official figures of 50.3mpg.
+CO2 figures range from 145g/km to 163g/km.

-The two faster petrol models are less fuel efficient than their diesel counterparts, the PureTech 180 returning between 38.0 and 41.8mpg and emissions of 123 and 127g/km.
-The more powerful PureTech 225 isn’t far behind, with economy of 36.3-39.8mpg and emissions of between 130 and 132g/km.
+The two faster petrol models are less fuel efficient than their diesel counterparts, with the PureTech 180 returning 44mpg and CO2 emissions of 146g/km.
+The more powerful PureTech 225 isn’t far behind, with economy of 42.2mpg and emissions of 156g/km.

-The more powerful 508s fall into groups 29 to 32 for the diesels and 28-34 for the petrols.
-By way of comparison, the Passat has the highest insurance group of 28.
+The more powerful 508s fall into groups 29 to 32 for the diesels and 28-34 for the petrols, while the plug-in hybrid falls into groups 31-33, depending on trim level.

-From launch, the Peugeot 508 has residuals in the 43-45 per cent range, which isn’t bad when you consider that the family hatchback class is falling out of favour with new car buyers.
-In comparison, the Vauxhall Insignia Grand Sport has values in the region of 34-41 per cent, with the VW Passat scoring similarly.
+The Peugeot 508 has average residuals of 39% over 3 years and 36,000 miles, which isn’t bad when you consider that the family hatchback class is falling out of favour with new car buyers.
+In comparison, the Vauxhall Insignia Grand Sport and VW Passat score similarly over the same period.